 Guests of the Hong Kong and Shanghai parks need to continue to wear masks in all areas.
 Tokyo guests are required to wear masks but are permitted to remove them for photos and outdoors if they are away from other people.

 Exact numbers of cases linked to Disney Parks are unclear.

 What can visitors expect?

-Disney World, Florida canceled its parade and fireworks indefinitely in a bid to keep guests safely apart.
-Parades are also suspended.
-Capacity has also been cut, with numbers further limited in restaurants and in queues to prevent overcrowding.
+Capacity has been cut in Disney’s theme parks, with numbers further limited in restaurants and in queues to prevent overcrowding.

 Our latest coverage